IHE/ITI.BasicAudit/input/pagecontent/content.md

 #### 3:5.7.4.1 SAML - Minimal AuditEvent record

-Follow [XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) recommendation to encode a [UserName string](https://profiles.ihe.net/ITI/TF/Volume2/ITI-40.html#3.40.4.2), and place that the ATNA Audit message `UserName` element; and [preserve the PurposeOfUse](https://profiles.ihe.net/ITI/TF/Volume2/ITI-40.html#3.40.4.1.2.3.1).
-The [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) specification in use at the writing of [XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) was limited to the DICOM AuditMessage.
-Now that IHE ATNA includes a FHIR AuditEvent model these attributes can be preserved more fully in the .agent.who.identifier element.
-The XUA specification indicated that the [Subject-Role](https://profiles.ihe.net/ITI/TF/Volume2/ITI-40.html#3.40.4.1.3.1) may be used to populate the Audit Message.
-(Note also that XUA recommends alias be filled with SPProvidedID which is not defined in XUA and is found to be deprecated in many specifiations)

-The Minimal AuditEvent pattern defined here is not the same as the one defined in XUA, mostly due to the more expressive and coded nature of the FHIR AuditEvent.
+The Minimal AuditEvent pattern defined here is not the same as the one defined in [XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html), mostly due to the more expressive and coded nature of the FHIR AuditEvent over the DICOM AuditMessage.

+The Minimal AuditEvent pattern preserves the SAML ID, so that the contents of the SAML assertion can be retrieved from the SAML Identity Provider (IdP) when such access is available.
+The Minimal AuditEvent pattern preserves the Issuer and Subject NameID in the who.Identifier, and any purposeOfUse into the purposeOfUse element.

+Note: that XUA recommends alias be filled with SPProvidedID which is not defined in XUA and is found to be deprecated in many SAML specifiations.
+So this specification does not record or refer to the SPProvidedId.

 * [StructureDefinition profile of Basic AuditEvent pattern for when activity was authorized by an SAML access token](StructureDefinition-IHE.BasicAudit.SAMLaccessTokenUse.Minimal.html)
   * [examples](StructureDefinition-IHE.BasicAudit.SAMLaccessTokenUse.Minimal-examples.html)